Phones · Resale guide

 Essential Checks

-- Check battery health: For Android, use an app like AccuBattery to get an estimate of actual capacity.
+- Check Battery Health: On Android, use an app like AccuBattery to get an estimate of actual battery capacity.
+Look for at least 80% for a fair deal.

-- Check for screen burn-in: Open a white image at full brightness and look for ghosting or shadows from previous UI elements.
+- Check for Screen Burn-in: Open a full-screen white image (e.g., in a browser) at max brightness and look for any faint shadows or ghosting from previous images.

-- Check for water damage — pull out the SIM tray and shine a flashlight inside the slot.
-If the small Liquid Contact Indicator sticker is pink or red, the phone has had significant water contact.
+- Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
+Look for a small white sticker (Liquid Contact Indicator) – if it’s pink or red, the phone has had water contact.

 Insider Checks

 THE FLASHLIGHT-IN-PORT TEST.
-Shine your phone flashlight into the charging port and look for lint, corrosion, or green/white residue.
+Shine your phone flashlight into the charging port.
+Look for lint, corrosion, or green/white residue.
 Green residue often means water damage the seller hasn’t disclosed.
-Clean lint is normal but heavy buildup means the port may have intermittent charging issues, costing ₹1,000-2,500 to clean or replace.
+Clean lint is normal, but heavy buildup means the port may have intermittent charging issues—a ₹1,000-2,000 cleaning or ₹3,000-4,500 repair if severe.

 THE SPEAKER MESH TEST.
-Look closely at the speaker grilles at the bottom and the earpiece with a flashlight.
-If the mesh is perfectly clean and new-looking but the rest of the phone has wear, it’s suspicious.
-Original meshes accumulate micro-dust and lint that can’t be fully cleaned.
-A new mesh might indicate a repair, possibly after water damage or a speaker replacement, which could cost ₹1,500-3,000 for a new speaker.
+Look at the speaker grilles at the bottom with a flashlight.
+If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille was likely replaced—often after water damage.
+Original meshes accumulate micro-dust that can’t be fully cleaned.
+This could indicate a hidden ₹5,000-10,000 water damage repair.

 THE SIM TRAY WATER INDICATOR.
-This is crucial.
 Remove the SIM tray and look inside the slot with a flashlight.
 You’ll see a small white/silver sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.
-This is the #1 check every mobile repair shop does first—a water-damaged phone is a ticking time bomb, and repairs can range from ₹5,000 to a full motherboard replacement at ₹15,000-25,000.
+This is the #1 check every mobile repair shop does first, and a red indicator can mean a ₹10,000-25,000 repair or even total failure.

 THE HAPTIC FEEDBACK TEST.
-Go to Settings > Sound & Vibration and try out different vibration patterns or toggle haptics.
-The Pixel’s haptic motor should produce a sharp, distinct “tap” feeling.
-If it feels dull, buzzy, or rattly, the haptic motor might be failing or has been replaced with a cheap knockoff.
+Go to Settings > Sound & vibration > Vibration & haptics.
+Toggle different vibration intensities.
+The haptic motor should produce a sharp, clean “tap” feeling.
+If it feels dull, buzzy, or rattly, the haptic motor is failing or has been replaced with a cheap knockoff.
 This is a ₹2,000-4,000 repair.

 Common Scams to Watch For (India 2026)

 IMEI Swap Scam.
-Scammers modify the IMEI to hide a stolen phone or to make it appear as a different model.
-Always check the IMEI on the device (dial *#06#), on the original box, and on Google’s device verification portal.
-All three must match exactly.
-If they don’t, it’s a stolen or tampered device.
+Scammers modify the phone’s IMEI to hide its true origin, often if it’s stolen.
+Always check the IMEI on the device (dial *#06#), on the original box, and verify it against Google’s warranty checker if possible—all three must match.
+If they don’t, walk away; it’s likely a fraudulent device.

 Google Account Lock (FRP).
-The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account details.
-This is Google’s Factory Reset Protection (FRP).
-ALWAYS factory reset the phone in front of the seller and complete the initial setup before handing over any money.
-If they can’t remove their account, the phone is essentially a brick.
+The phone looks perfectly fine, but after a factory reset, it asks for the previous owner’s Google account credentials.
+This renders the phone useless to you.
+ALWAYS perform a factory reset in front of the seller and complete the initial setup process yourself before handing over any money.

 Fake Battery Health Reading.
-Some sellers use software to spoof battery health percentages in settings or diagnostic apps.
-The only real test is actual usage—if the phone dies in 3 hours despite showing 90%+ health, the reading is fake.
-Use AccuBattery to get a more accurate estimate, but always combine it with real-world testing.
+Apps or modified software can spoof battery health percentages to make a worn-out battery appear healthy.
+The real test is actual usage—if the phone dies in 3 hours despite showing 90%+ health, the reading is fake.
+Use AccuBattery for a more reliable estimate over time.

 Seller’s Guide — How to Maximize Your Google Pixel 8a Resale